 Another option is to elevate your AC unit, or to secure it to something that will prevent it from becoming loose.

 With the right preparation, your AC should be in good shape after a storm.
 However, we recommend you wait before immediately turning everything back on.
 If you want to be sure, let the experts at Art make sure your system is properly functioning first.
 During a hurricane, you never know what might hit your system or trigger even the smallest amount of damage.

 Keep in mind that you also don’t want to wait too long before turning your air conditioning back on, this could cause more damage while sitting idle.

 For extra peace of mind during a disaster, we recommend installing a Generac® whole-home generator.
 In the event that a hurricane causes your home to lose power, a whole-home generator can have you back up and running in no time!
 At Art, we take pride in being your best bet when it comes to all your AC, electric, and plumbing needs.
 We believe in adding value to your life, even during disaster seasons.

 If you aren’t sure about the precautions you’ve taken to protect your air conditioning system before a hurricane, give one of our professionals a call to take a look and assist you in preparing.
-If you need someone to take a look at your AC after a storm has passed, Art Plumbing, AC & Electric is fast and reliable when it comes to air conditioning repairs and maintenance.
+If you need someone to take a look at your AC after a storm has passed, Art Plumbing, Air Conditioning & Electric is fast and reliable when it comes to air conditioning repairs and maintenance.
 Our technicians are well equipped with all the experience, tools, and skills required to fix your issues the first time.Give us a call today at 1-800-475-1504 and sign up for our newsletter to stay in the loop with all the latest tips and news from our headquarters.